 Finally, in April 2019 the Public Prosecutor before the Court of Locri notified current and former officers of Servizi Ospedalieri with preliminary notices to appear for questioning before the Court within a preliminary investigation proceeding for conspiracy to commit abuse of office in their capacity as private individuals (concorso esterno in abuso d'ufficio) in the delivery of laundering services to the health unit (ASL) of Locri.
+In April 2020 the Public Prosecutor of Reggio Calabria (who, based on our understanding was deemed competent for this proceeding) requested an extension of the investigation phase.
 However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged charges fall outside of the application of such legislation vis-à-vis the Company.